 So all this is breaking, and they're not even showing this information unless I missed it.

-People captured of the bombing with people circled and red lines everywhere, you know, acting like they demonstrated something.
+People captured of the bombing with people circled and red lines everywhere.

 And then they just started speculating wildly that they were involved.

-I can't overstate how dangerous this sort of thing is, and I'm honestly surprised that nothing ended up happening to any of those people.
+And I'm honestly surprised that nothing ended up happening to any of those people.

-Like, the way that this was such a mob, and Alex is facilitating it, amplifying it to presumably millions of people.
+Like the way that this was such a mob, and Alex is facilitating it, amplifying it to presumably millions of people.

 It's so bad.